FETA-Project/DatasetCatalog-Tools/README.md

 For more details check each tool separately.

+Getting started example with example data can be found [here](https://github.com/FETA-Project/DatasetCatalog-Example)

 # Acknowledgments
 This project was supported by the Ministry of the Interior of the Czech Republic, grant No. VJ02010024: Flow-Based Encrypted Traffic Analysis.